CodeboxIDE/codebox-chrome/presentation/presentation.md

 Add-on friendly
 Build your own features and functionnalities with Codebox's add-on system.

+Debugger
+An advanced graphical debugger helps find and resolve errors in your code.

 Open Source
 The IDE is open source and available on GitHub.